 In the “Replace with” box, you can write whatever you want to replace the found text with.
 Easy!

-Feel free to post your questions, if case you have any, in the comments on this article.
+Please feel free to post your questions, if case you have any, in the comments on this article.
+Thank you for using TechWelkin.